 Most retail stores go to great measures to run clean and safe establishments.
 Of course, anytime there are people in and out and products that contain liquids or oils, there is a chance for a spill.
 If the store acts quickly and resolves the problem then all is well.
 But, if they ignore the spill, or ignore a leaky freezer or damaged (leaking) roof and someone is hurt, the retail store may be liable for injuries and all that comes with that.

-The fact is, accidents always have a cause.
+The fact is, accidents always have a cause and our slip and fall law firm knows this very well.
 They do not “just happen.”
 Most of the time, negligence is a major factor.

 What To Do When Slip and Fall Happens In a Store?